seo myths debunked

 Myth 7: Local SEO Is Obsolete

-With the growth of global e-commerce, some businesses believe that local SEO no longer matters.
+Well, many people don’t say this, but I see lots of companies imply it in their prioritization.
+Some business leaders believe that local SEO no longer matters.
 This is far from the truth.
-In fact, local SEO is more important than ever, especially with the increasing use of mobile devices for “near me” searches.
+In fact, local SEO is more important than ever, especially with the increasing use of mobile devices for “near me” and similar localized searches.

 Local SEO helps you capture the attention of nearby customers who are ready to convert.
 Optimizing for local search involves maintaining an up-to-date Google My Business profile, ensuring your NAP (Name, Address, Phone Number) information is consistent across all platforms, and collecting reviews from local customers.